abdrahmansoltan/Learning-Notes/HTML-CSS/03-HTML.md

 ## Notes

 - `<div>` element allows you to group multiple elements together in one **block-level box**.
 - `<span>` element acts like an inline equivalent of the `<div>` element (group inline content).
+  - use `<span>` to isolate part of a paragraph **to style it differently**
-It is used to either:
+  - It is used to either:
     - Contain a section of text where there is no other suitable element to differentiate it from its surrounding text
     - Contain a number of inline elements
   - You will usually see that a **class** or **id** attribute is used with `<span>` elements:
     - To explain the purpose of this `<span>` element
     - So that CSS styles can be applied to elements that have specific values for these attributes